 I am perfectly happy with store brands or generic.
 They seem to be the same.

 The only difference is the bottle.
 Clorox claims to have a spill proof bottle.
-For the difference in price, I prefer to just be more careful pouring out of the generic bottle!

 I buy generic also for just plain chlorine.